davidzuhn/cpNode/README.md

 Use Arduino platforms for CMRI interface input/output controls.

-This software developed by Chuck Catania and Seth Neumann, for use with bare Arduino boards and the cpNode I2C based I/O extenders.
+This software originally developed by Chuck Catania and Seth Neumann, for use with bare Arduino boards and the cpNode I2C based I/O extenders.

 Discussions about this software or the cpNode boards takes place on the Arduini Yahoogroup.
 More details on group membership is at http://groups.yahoo.com/neo/groups/Arduini/info

+This code is modified by david zuhn, for his own various and sundry purposes.